xicu/slotemextremus/README.md

 ### The code is crap

 I'm sorry, but it's like that.
 There's no linter or AI that can fix the code of an AI.

+### I truly believe you need to be a developer first

+An AI agent is a tool that needs to be challenged in order to get the best out of it.
+Otherwise, you'll be fooled (I would refer again to my microtrauma with Python threads in the lap detector...).
+If you haven't faced and solved real developer problems before using these tools, I think you'll be lacking some important foundation.
+It's like using languages with garbage collector without understanding how operating systems manage memory: yes, you'll write stuff faster, but the quality will be subaverage and I seriously doubt you'll have the capacity to understand and solve problems down the road.

 ## What's next?